rrwick/SRST2-table-from-assemblies/README.md

 This is a tool for conducting a gene screen on assemblies.
 It produces a table which mimics the format of [SRST2](https://github.com/katholt/srst2)'s compiled results.

 It can be useful when there are some samples for which you have reads and other samples for which you only have assemblies.
-You can then use SRST2 to conduct a gene screen on the reads and this script to conduct a gene screen on the assemblies.
+You can use SRST2 to conduct a gene screen on the reads and this script to conduct a gene screen on the assemblies.
 The results can then be combined using SRST2.
-Note that if you have both reads and assemblies, it is preferrable to use SRST2 on the reads instead of this script (better sensitivity).
+Note that if you have both reads and assemblies, it is preferrable to use SRST2 on the reads instead of this script, as SRST2 has better sensitivity.

 It uses [BLAST+](http://www.ncbi.nlm.nih.gov/books/NBK279690/) to conduct the gene searches and requires BLAST+ to be installed.